davidwrede/chef-web-docs-1/includes_ctl_chef_backend/includes_ctl_chef_backend_cleanse.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag ctl_chef_backend_cleanse

-The ``cleanse`` subcommand is used to re-set a machine in the |chef server| backend HA cluster to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
+The ``cleanse`` subcommand is used to re-set a machine in the Chef server backend HA cluster to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
 This command will destroy all data, configuration files, and logs.
 The software that was put on-disk by the package installation will remain; re-run ``chef-backend-ctl reconfigure`` to recreate the default data and configuration files.

+.. end_tag